by Lawrence Wilson, MD

 CAUSES OF PHYSICAL ADDICTION TO SUGAR

+Hypoglycemia.
 Sugar, in the form of a substance called glucose, is the basic fuel of the body.
 Other sugars such as fruit sugar (fructose), milk sugar (maltose) and others can also be broken down in the body to glucose.

 Normally, our bodies do not require sweets, however, for food.
 We eat starches such as rice or bread, potatoes or carrots.
 We may also eat fats such as butter, eggs, and meats, and even protein foods.
-All these should be decomposed or broken down if needed into glucose in the digestive system and the liver.
+All these should be decomposed or broken down, if needed, into glucose in the digestive system and the liver.
 The name of this process is glucogenesis.

 In other words, the craving arises due to the body’s inability to properly digest and utilize other, more complex carbohydrate foods, or fats in amounts sufficient to fuel the body.
 Therefore, one wants to eat the end product - sugar.
-This is the mechanism of sugar addiction at the most basic level.

 This is as bit like having a clogged fuel system in a car.
 The normal way that gasoline reaches the engine from the fuel tank is by passing through as series of steps to “process” the gasoline.
 However, if the fuel system is clogged, gasoline must be poured directly into the engine without the usual processing, bypassing the usual fuel filter and other steps, or the car will not run.